muon-rw/mmc-upgrade-guide/README.md

 Thankfully, this is something you can do fairly simply.

-*Note: You may end up with some "hard lines" of sheer cliffs where the old generation connects with the new in some cases.
-This is an unfortunate potential side effect of changing generators, and not a sign of corruption*

 ## So how do I convert my old world?
 To start, you'll need some software to view and edit data files.
 I recommend NBT Studio: [https://github.com/tryashtar/nbt-studio](https://github.com/tryashtar/nbt-studio/releases/download/v1.15.3/NbtStudio.exe)